zkulle/pangolin/README.md

 ### Pangolin Cloud

 Easy to use with simple pay as you go pricing.
 [Check it out here](https://pangolin.fossorial.io).

-Everything you get with self hosted Pangolin but managed for you.
+- Everything you get with self hosted Pangolin
+- Managed for you

 ### Hybrid & HA